Enescyc/Movie-API/README.md

   password: "manager",
 ```

 You need MANAGER role to create,delete or update a movie.
-You can use the following token to get MANAGER role.
+You can use the following credentials to get MANAGER role.
 ```bash
   username: "manager",
   password: "manager",